Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Drilling holes for European hinges

 Almost all hinges are hidden European hinges that require a (very) large hole to be drilled in your cabinet doors.
-Just because this step is after the door is constructed doesn’t make it any less important.
-So, be sure to have your hinges purchased before you start making the doors and be prepared with a bit like this.
+Just because this step is after the entry is constructed doesn’t make it any less critical.
+So, purchase your hinges before making the doors to ensure you make the door thick enough.

 Frequently Asked Questions